 Required Cost Sharing or Match: A cost match of at least 25% is required.

 Application Deadlines: Continual until funds are expended.
-More information is available HERE.

-Accelerated Innovation Deployment (AID) Demonstration Grants (Fiscal Years 2023-2026) This program aims to accelerate the adoption of innovative highway transportation technologies and practices, with a focus on faster construction of efficient and safe highways and bridges, enhanced safety, mobility, and sustainability.
+Accelerated Innovation Deployment (AID) Demonstration Grants (Fiscal Years 2023-2026)

+This program aims to accelerate the adoption of innovative highway transportation technologies and practices, with a focus on faster construction of efficient and safe highways and bridges, enhanced safety, mobility, and sustainability.

 Eligible Entities: State Departments of Transportation, Federal Land Management Agency, Tribal Governments.

 Funding: \$10 million (FY 2023) and up to \$12.5 million (FYs 2024 - 2026).

 Cost Sharing: No cost match required.